Overview

 6

-We typically recommend that clients establish brokerage accounts with either Charles Schwab & Co., member
+We typically recommend that clients establish brokerage accounts with Charles Schwab & Co., member

 Financial Forum may aggregate trades for clients.
 The allocations of a particular security will be determined by